esyede/rakit/packages/docs/data/session/usage.md

 ## Storing Items

-Storing items in the session is very simple.
-Just call the `put()` method like this:
+`put()` stores an item:

 ```php
 Session::put('name', 'Budi');
 ```

-The first parameter is the key of the session item.
-You will use this key to retrieve the item from the session.
-The second parameter is its value.
+The parameters are the key the item is read back by, and its value.

 **Storing multiple items:**